Threat Bucket & How to Reduce Stress

+Z-Health Performance creates a fantastic analogy.
 Let’s think of allostatic load like a bucket.
-The more “things” you put into the bucket the fuller it becomes until it eventually overflows and things start to spill out the side.
-As you are reaching that spill point, your brain begins to limit strength/movement potential.
+The more “things” you put into the bucket, the fuller it becomes until it eventually overflows.
+As you reach that spill point, you may feel worse and worse.
+Your brain begins to limit strength/movement potential or even increase pain.

 Ever have unexplainable pain, headaches, nausea, etc?
-Thats your body trying to regain allostasis by stopping you in your tracks to “chill out.”
-As the bucket fills, so can inflammation in the GI tract, which is where the absorption of all our nutrients occurs.
-Serotonin, the ‘feel good’ chemical in our brain is made in the gut.
-If our gut is malfunctioning due to inflammation, then your ability to produce serotonin may also be compromised.
-Ignore these and more insidious ailments occur like IBS, fibromyalgia, or even contribution to growth of diseases and cancers.
+That’s your body trying to regain allostasis by stopping you in your tracks to “chill out.”
+As the bucket fills, so can inflammation in the GI tract and that’s where your body absorbs all of your nutrients.
+With 95% of serotonin, a “feel-good” neurotransmitter produced in your gut, this could wreak some serious havoc.
+If your gut is malfunctioning due to inflammation, your ability to produce serotonin may also be compromised.
+This can cause a major ripple effect.
+Ignore these and more insidious ailments occur like IBS, fibromyalgia, or even contribution to the growth of diseases and cancers.

 Our brain communicates with multiple systems as it constantly manages our survival and bucket.
 Vision alone provides our brain with 150 million neural signals to process every second!
 So if the signals from multiple systems are poor from these stressors, it will cause inadequate information/input.
 The brain will then limit our output or our overall performance based on the input- bucket filling up.
 This can include: decreased range of motion, increased pain, decreased speed, decreased strength, etc. because the brain does not feel “safe” to perform the task at optimal levels.